EdiBERT, a generative model for image editing: Image editing with EdiBERT

+If this loss function is optimized over the image space, the resulting image would be the following one: $i_m \odot m + D(s^0) \odot (1-m)$.
+The resulting image would be non-smooth, with visible border effects.
+However, when optimizing over the sequence of latent vectors $s$, the decoder regularizes the optimization and avoids non-smooth borders.
+We illustrate in Figure \ref{fig:vqgan_latent_vectors} and Figure \ref{fig:image_completion_results} that the optimization leads to a better-preserved source image. \end{enumerate}

-\paragraph{Analyzing the results:} Observing the results in Table \ref{table:image_inpainting_results}, we see that the specialized method co-mod GAN \cite{zhao2020large} outperforms non-specialized methods.
+\paragraph{Analyzing the results:} Observing the results in Table \ref{main_table}, we see that the specialized method com-GAN \citep{zhao2020large} outperforms non-specialized methods on image inpainting.
 This was expected since it is the only method that has been trained specifically for this task.
 Note that the trained model co-mod GAN cannot be used in any other image manipulation task.
-Compared with the non-specialized method, EdiBERT always provides better fidelity to the source image (lower Masked L1) and top-2 realism (higher density).
+Compared with the non-specialized method, EdiBERT always provides better fidelity to the source image (lower Masked L1) and realism (best FID and top-2 density).